 We are a clinical-stage biotechnology company dedicated to enabling cures through therapeutics targeting mast and hematopoietic stem cells and have a limited operating history.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses and negative operating cash flows in each period since our inception.
-For the six nine months ended June 30, 2023 September 30, 2023 and 2022, we reported net losses of \$30.3 million \$47.9 million and \$12.6 million \$24.5 million, respectively.
-For each of the six nine months ended June 30, 2023 September 30, 2023 and 2022, we reported negative operating cash flows of \$23.6 million \$35.6 million and \$33.2 million, respectively.
-As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$135.5 million \$153.0 million.
+For the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, we reported net losses of \$47.9 million \$13.7 million and \$24.5 million \$14.3 million, respectively.
+For the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, we reported negative operating cash flows of \$35.6 million \$15.7 million and \$33.2 million \$10.3 million, respectively.
+As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$153.0 million \$183.3 million.
 We have devoted all of our efforts to organizing and staffing our company, business and scientific planning, raising capital, acquiring and developing technology, identifying potential product candidates, undertaking research and preclinical studies of potential product candidates, developing manufacturing capabilities and evaluating a clinical path for our pipeline programs.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.